technologiestiftung/kiezbox-messages/README.md

 ## Installation guide

+### Set your virtual environment

+The following steps are not required but recommended.
+This will allow you to install packages in your isolated virtual environment instead of globally, reducing the risk of breaking system tools or other projects.

+1. Install [pyenv](https://github.com/pyenv/pyenv) and the [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) plugin.
+2. Download the appropriate Python version with `pyenv install 3.11.4` in the command line.
+3. Create a virtual environment with the appropriate Python version and name for your environment, for example `pyenv virtualenv 3.11.4 kiezbox`
+4. Activate the environment with `pyenv activate kiezbox`

+### Run the API

 1. Move to the `/backend` directory.
 2. Install the required libraries with the command line `pip install -r requirements.txt`
 3. Run the server with the command line `uvicorn main:app --reload`